mseri/doi2bib/README.md

 You can batch-process lists of entries by listing them line by line in a file and using the `--file` option.

+### bibfmt examples

+Format a bibtex file and print to stdout:

+    $ bibfmt -f bibliography.bib

+Format a bibtex file and save to a new file:

+    $ bibfmt -f messy.bib -o clean.bib

+Format bibtex content from stdin:

+    $ echo "@article{key, title={My Title}, author={John Doe}}" | bibfmt

 ## Installation

 Each release comes with attached binaries for windows, mac and linux.
-You can simply unpack the binary and place in a folder accessible by your terminal of choice.
+You can simply unpack the binaries (`doi2bib` and `bibfmt`) and place them in a folder accessible by your terminal of choice.

 ## Troubleshooting